When it comes to trauma, why do people who start out with the same injury end up with different responses? Why are some people more resilient?

 Nip that sorry-ass response as soon as it rears its ugly head.
 People who feel sorry for themselves tend to catastrophize their situation as if they are the only ones who’s been dealt a bad hand.

 When we gain control over our negative thoughts, they no longer have power.
-We can observe them, develop the mental toughness to change them, and move through our challenge.
+We can observe them, develop the mental toughness to change them, and move through our challenges.
 Resilience happens when we learn how to survive well when confronted with adversity, which actually produces psychological growth.
 Whether a person hangs in or gives up during tough times depends on their ability to bounce back.

 How To Make It Work For You: If you’re a parent, don’t coddle your kids.
 Let them fend for themselves because you won’t always be there to “make it all better.”
 If you’ve already developed a mentality of victimhood, shift your attitude.
 In her book “What Doesn’t Kill You Makes You Stronger,” Maxine Schnall compares the two mentalities this way (paraphrased):